bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^kohlbeck-1986:b]: Page 24 bottom right:  "On the sticky tapes taken from the 'blood' areas are red particles (left).
 These red particles are not found in other areas of the shroud...
 I then stored the three other samples I had immersed in Cargille oil.
 Two and a half months later, I took out these samples to look at them again (left top).
 Most of the red particles had changed from red to black; a yellow color was now exuding from the black; further examination of the black particles showed what appeared to be a cluster of cell-like structures where there was once a cluster of red particles  Those particles that had previously measured one or two microns in diameter now appeared tohave nuclei.
 These apparent nuclei continued to change.
 Over time, I continued to observe these particles with nuclei and gradually they became colorless and difficult to see.<br><br>Several conclusions can be drawn from these observations.
 The red particles are organic rather than inorganic.
 Absolute identification cannot be made, but most likely these particles are blood-related, as reported by John Heller and Alan Adler.
 [Heller and Adler, 1980]  Heller and Adler earlier reported the presence of blood using chemical tests.
 The observations here are supportive of their analysis.<br><br>Some time ago, Dr. Walter McCrone of the McCrone Research Institute declared that the red particles he had observed adhering to the flax fibers on the shroud were not blood, but rather iron oxide, [McCrone and Skirius 1980] as could be found in red paint, hinting at the work of an artist or forger.
 McCrone then proceeded to demonstrate a non-brush stroke technique by finger painting iron oxide onto a cloth.
 We do not question that some strong iron oxide contaminant can be found on the sticky tape samples, but the red particles we examined were shown to be organic, not inorganic.
 Accordingly, the red particles that changed cannot be iron oxide.<br><br>There are other conclusions to be drawn from our observations.
 The change in the color of the red particles over time suggests--for the first time--that the shroud is a dynamic rather than a static system.
 Thus there is a continuous state of change, albeit at a very slow rate.<br><br>With this possibility in mind, we reexamined blood area fibers from other untreated samples (see above).
 They showed numerous colorless or slightly yellow particles that may have originally been red and undergone a change similar to the changes noted in our study.
 Particles in all colors were found on these untreated shroud samples, ranging from colorless to black, with red predominating.
 In short, some of the now colorless, black and yellow particles may originally have been blood.
 By contrast iron oxide particles show an even red coloration throughout and are not affected by age.
 They cannot explain the blood-appearing substance that can be seen on the shroud."
 [^kohlbeck-1986:c]: Page 25, bottom right:  "A further observation:  I prepared a massive catalogue of all the significant items to be seen on the sticky tapes taken by the STURP team.
 This showed that there are proportionally not enough particle-covered fibers to produce the image.
 In short, the image on the shroud must have been created by a change within the cellulose of the flax, not by the particles attached to the fibers.
 In this, we agree with the STURP team."
 [^kohlbeck-1986:d]: Note 13 on page 29:  "There are a number of possible explanations for the rare paint contaminant, if that is what iron oxide is.
 Quite often an inscription concerning the dead was written in red paint above the niche (or kokh) where the body was to be laid.
 Blue paint was used over earthen graves of the poor to warn people that a dead body was there and the area unclean.
 Yellow was often used on ossuaries.
 In addition, the tomb caves were often decorated with frescoes of various colors.
 Any or all of these could have found their way onto the shroud in microscopic amounts.
 In addition, medieval copies of the shroud were laid on top of the shroud to produce 'touch relics'; these could also have been sources of some types of paint contamination."
+[^lascio-2018]: Lascio, A. Di et. al.  "[Investigating the color of the blood stains on archaeological cloths: the case of the Shroud of Turin](https://pubmed.ncbi.nlm.nih.gov/30129604/)."
+Applied Optics.
+2018.
+[^lascio-2018:a]: "The Shroud is considered one of the most studied archaeological objects in history."
 [^lazzaro-2012]: Di Lazzaro, Paolo et al.  "[Superficial and Shroud-like coloration of linen by short laser pulses in the vacuum ultraviolet](https://pubmed.ncbi.nlm.nih.gov/23262596/)."
 Applied Optics.
 2012.<small>Mirrors:  [Archive.org](https://web.archive.org/web/20140123090438/https://www.frascati.enea.it/fis/lac/excimer/sindone/Di%20Lazzaro%20AO%20revised.pdf).  <br>A [very similar version](https://web.archive.org/web/20131009234047/http://opac.bologna.enea.it:8991/RT/2012/2012_16_ENEA.pdf) of this article was published in an ENEA report.</small>
 [^lazzaro-2012:a]: <small>"The Shroud’s image is superficial as the color resides on the outer surface of the fibers that make up the threads of the cloth.
 Recent measurements on image fibers of the Shroud confirmed that the coloration depth is approximately 200 nm, which corresponds to the thickness of the primary cell wall of the linen fiber.
 In a single linen thread, there are some 200 fibers...
 The coloration of the Shroud image was formed by an unknown process that caused oxidation, dehydration, and conjugation of polysaccharide structure of fibers to produce a conjugated carbonyl group as the chromophore [coloring agent].
 To some extent, the color is a result of an accelerated aging process of the flax."</small>
 [^lazzaro-2012:b]: <small>See the table and discussion in section 4 on page 6.</small>